ayaseCorporation/WassermannWolfMethod/README.md

 <u>***3.
 Arousing other applications using Wassermann-Wolf equation***</u>

 The classic equation is not limited for aplanatic singlet.
-An afocal singlet and a gaussian-to-tophat converter are taken up in the "Wasserman-WolfAndFurther.nb" as examples.
+An afocal singlet, a gaussian-to-tophat converter and pseudo-Bessel beam generator are taken up in the "Wasserman-WolfAndFurther.nb" as examples.
 These examples do not satisfy aplanatism, but can be handled and determined by Wassermann-Wolf equation.
 There may be many other applications of the equation.

 To solve the equation, Mathematica may not be necessarily required.
 Other symbol manipulation systems such as Maple, SymPy+SciPy can also handle the equation and perform its numerical integration.
 Furthermore, once a specific application is formulated, numerical computations can be written in a compiler language, which will increase execution efficiency.